Information Technology (EN) fulltime

 Phases

 The programme is divided into three phases: the first-year phase, the core phase and the graduation phase.
 During the first year, you will lay the foundations for your development as a software developer and IT specialist.
 In the core phase (second year and first half of the third year), you will be faced with complex tasks.
 You will conclude the core phase with a professional orientation work placement in the third year.
 In the second half of the third and first half of the fourth year, you will choose from various elective modules.
+In consultation with your student coach, it is also possible to take a multidisciplinary minor for one of the periods within Inholland, at another study programme, at another university of applied sciences, at a university or abroad.
 To conclude your studies, you will carry out an individual graduation project at a company in which you conduct practice-oriented research and develop an IT product.

 Terms